quux00/go-lightly/go-lightly-examples/clj-examples/README.md

 Of note is that it uses `selectf` in a loop and has no mutable state (no atoms, Refs or agents).
 The "shop-state" is a map that is handled by the single thread in the barber-shop fn.
 Since `selectf` returns the new state each time, that is passed back to the top of the loop with `recur`.

-This implementation could be split up into more independently operating threads (go-lightly routines), but this version has a thread for new clients coming into teh barber shop, the main barber-shop thread and then one thread for each barber while s/he is cutting hair.
+This implementation could be split up into more independently operating threads (go-lightly routines), but this version has a thread for new clients coming into the barber shop, the main barber-shop thread and then one thread for each barber while s/he is cutting hair.
 Since the main locus of control is the `selectf` in the barber-shop fn, reasoning about the program is very akin to an single-threaded event loop in node.js or other evented models.

 **How to run**